smart-data-models/dataModel.SDMX/Observation/doc/spec_ES.md

       x-ngsi:
         type: Property
     dimensions:
-      description: This property contains the list of dimensions identified by its key and value.
+      description: This property contains the list of dimensions identified by its key and value
       items:
         properties:
           key: